danahynes/KillSwitch/README.md

 ## Updating

 To update the software and firmware, use the settings menu on the Pi.
-Open a terminal and type "killswitch-settings.sh".
+Open a terminal and type "killswitch-settings.py".
 Then use the "Update" menu item.
 This will update the firmware on your device and the software on your Pi, if necessary.

 ## Source code